-- Interest income is recognised on accrual basis over time using the effective interest method. (a) - (b) Other fees such as arrangement fees are recognised as and when services are performed. - Gains or losses on disposal of investments are recognised upon execution of the transaction or trade by (c) the stockbroker. - Dividend and distribution income are recognised when the rights to receive payment is established. - Rental income is recognised on a straight-line basis over the lease term.
+- (a) Interest income is recognised on accrual basis using the effective interest method. - (b) Other fees such as arrangement fees are recognised as and when services are performed. - (c) Dividend income is recognised when the rights to receive payment is established. - (d) Rental income is recognised on a straight-line basis over the lease term.
 The aggregate costs of incentives provided to lessees are recognised as a reduction of rental income over the lease term on a straight-line basis.